codycarter1763/Satellite-Sim/README.md

 ## Simulation Physics

-JEOD provides many physics models.
-Currently, the following are implemented in this spacecraft simulation to add real-word variables:
+JJEOD provides many physics models.
+Currently, the following are implemented in this spacecraft simulation to add real-world environmental and spacecraft dynamics:

 | Physics / Model | Description |
 |---|---|